 Bookmarklet for Researchers

-Reading a paper in your field and want to find out its Altmetric details?
+Want to find out the Altmetric details for a paper you’ve published?
 Install our free bookmarklet for Chrome, Firefox and Safari to view the online shares and mentions of an article with a single click.

 Try it out!